informalsystems/hermes/guide/src/tutorials/more-chains/start-relaying.md

 ### The wrong way

-Let's start with a common mistake and send back these coins on another path than the one they were received on:
+Let's start with a common mistake and send back these coins on a different path than the one they were received on:

 __Another path to ibc-1__